CVMI-Lab/ST3D/README.md

-# University of Texas Campus Object Dataset Object Detection Models
+# UT Campus Object Dataset (CODa) Object Detection Models

 <b>Official model development kit for CODa.</b> We strongly recommend using this repository to run our pretrained
 models and train on custom datasets.
 Thanks to the authors of ST3D++ and OpenPCDet from whom this repository